hjwp/www.obeythetestinggoat.com/content/getting_selenium_to_wait_for_page_load.md

 Or, here's a genericised, sanitized version of the same thing, based on comparing Selenium's internal "IDs" for an object, and made into a nice Pythonic context manager:

+[*update 2014-09-06 -- see the comments, it's possible that comparing ids is not as efffective as waiting for stale reference exceptions.
+Will investigate, but bewarned that YMMV for now.*]

 ```python
 class wait_for_page_load(object):